How Long Does It Take to Go into Ketosis

 If getting into ketosis was as simple as baking a cake at 350F for 40 minutes, we’d all be there.
 But there’s no exact recipe for exactly how long it takes and there are several variables that can interfere along the way.

 For most people, ketosis kicks in after about 72 hours, but even that is still a ballpark.
 The same reasons that differentiate you and your best friend are many of the same reasons that dictate the speed at which your body will enter ketosis.
 An athlete may get into it after an overnight fast, whereas someone else may take up to a week to start seeing ketones in the urine.
 We’re all programmed with different metabolisms that influence how we metabolize glucose, which is an important consideration for how fast you’ll get into ketosis.
+Some people when switching to a keto diet may feel keto flu symptoms when carbohydrate intake decreases dramatically.

 So, if you’ve ever wondered “why am I not in ketosis?” here are some factors to consider: